 An even greater issue is the distrust many have about spending money via the internet, their banking security and identity theft.

-It’s going to be an interesting festive period for the supermarkets.
+It’s going to be an interesting festive period for the supermarkets if the growth in internet shopping continues at the current rate.